kalawode/kalawode/README.md

-Hi there 👋

-- University of Edinburgh graduate 👩‍🎓
+Hi there 👋, I'm Katherina, a final-year Biomedical Sciences student at The University of Edinburgh👩‍🎓

+- I have a growing passion for artificial intelligence and data science
-- I’m currently learning Python 👩‍💻
+- I'm currently exploring Python 👩‍💻🔍
+- Motivated by curiosity, driven by learning, and ready to make a difference!💡